-Over the past decade, Spain’s housing market prices are the second lowest in Europe, according to Eurostat data ‘European Monitor of House Prices’.
+Over the past decade, Spain’s housing market prices are the second-lowest in Europe, according to Eurostat data ‘European Monitor of House Prices’.

 Compared to other European cities, Spain’s cheap real estate prices and high rental yields make it one of the preferred locations in Europe for returns on property investment.
 For comparison, Barcelona rental yields are currently 5% - the highest in Europe for capital cities according to Deloitte Property Index.
-Madrid and Valencia are in fourth and fifth place, on par with Rome and Amsterdam, but at a significant lower property price.
-Property in Madrid and Valencia are cheaper than Rome and Amsterdam, therefore, the net rental yield is higher in Spain compared to other European cities.
+Madrid and Valencia are in fourth and fifth place, on par with Rome and Amsterdam, but at a significantly lower property price.
+Property in Madrid and Valencia are cheaper than in Rome and Amsterdam, therefore, the net rental yield is higher in Spain compared to other European cities.

 Comparing to other European cities such as London and Paris, Barcelona and Madrid are seventy-five and sixty-six percent respectively cheaper, yet without any additional risk.
 Low cost and high rental yield - it’s these compelling reasons that make Spanish real estate an attractive investment proposition.